Last updated on November 2nd, 2023

 As per a study, it was found that there was a considerable reduction in fasting plasma sugar in prediabetic people.
 These people were taking dragon fruit.

 There are different types of dragon fruit, but there is no special dragon fruit for diabetics.
 It can be said that red dragon fruit is better, because of greater antioxidant activity in the red dragon fruit than the white one.
-But there is no strong supportive research for this on lowering blood sugar levels.
+However, there is no strong supportive research for this on lowering blood sugar levels.

 Dragon fruit is usually a highly nourishing tropical fruit.
 It packs loads of health benefits for overall health, particularly for prediabetics.
 In addition to dragon fruit intake, a person needs to add in a healthy lifestyle.
-If not so, dragon fruit won’t work to prevent diabetes and manage high glucose.
+If not, dragon fruit won’t work to prevent diabetes and manage high glucose.
 Dragon fruit is available in red, white, pink, and yellow colours.
 And, all the colours of this fruit are good for prediabetics.

 Glycemic Index of Dragon Fruit